- W. L. Gore & Associates, Inc., was founded January 1, 1958, in Newark, Delaware, by Wilbert L. (Bill) and Genevieve (Vieve) Gore.

 Awards & Distinctions

-- Earned the number three spot on the World’s Best Multinational Workplaces list by the Great Place to Work® Institute in 2016.
+- Earned the number 15 spot on the World’s Best Multinational Workplaces list by the Great Place to Work® Institute in 2017.
 The ranking is the world’s largest annual study of workplace excellence and identifies the top 25 best multinational companies in terms of workplace culture.

 - Named a "Great Place to Work Legend" in 2017, as one of just 12 companies to earn a spot on the 100 Best Companies to Work For list, published annually in Fortune magazine.

-- Cited as a best workplace in Greater China, France, Germany, Italy, Korea, Spain, Sweden and the UK.
+- Cited as a best workplace in Greater China, France, Germany, Italy, Spain and Sweden.